kuhumcst/texton/INSTALL.md

 ls -lrt alltables*
 ```

 Copy the file name of the most recent "alltables..." file to the clipboard.
 Now navigate to http://localhost:8080/texton/admin.html.
+(If you see 404 instead of the admin page, `localhost forwarding` may be broken.
+In a Powershell prompt, type `wsl hostname -I`.
+Use the IP number that you see instead of `localhost`.)
 In the text field under "Import metadata tables", paste the name of the "alltables..." file and press the "import" button.

 If you want to run Text Tonsorium on anything else but a personal computer, you must set an administrator 'password' and a 'salt' value in the file /opt/texton/BASE/metaproperties.